EASG-Bench: Video Q&A Benchmark with Egocentric Action Scene Graphs: Abstract

 \section{Abstract}

-We introduce \emph{EASG-Bench}, a question-answering benchmark for egocentric videos where the question-answering pairs are created from spatio-temporally grounded dynamic scene graphs capturing intricate relationships among actors, actions, and objects.
+We introduce \emph{EASG-Bench}, a question-answering benchmark for egocentric videos where question-answer pairs are created from spatio-temporally grounded dynamic scene graphs that capture actions and the relationships among the camera wearer and objects.
 We propose a systematic evaluation framework and evaluate several language-only and video large language models (video-LLMs) on this benchmark.
-We observe a performance gap in language-only and video-LLMs, especially on questions focusing on temporal ordering, thus identifying a research gap in the area of long-context video understanding.
+We observe a performance gap between language-only and video-LLMs, especially on questions focusing on temporal ordering, thereby identifying a research gap in the area of long-context video understanding.
 To promote the reproducibility of our findings and facilitate further research, the benchmark and accompanying code are available at the following GitHub page: \url{https://github.com/fpv-iplab/EASG-bench}.